 This course is designed for experienced trade union representatives – the key link between the workplace and the wider union.
-It is intended to help students understand the early, present and potential role of trade unions, and to develop values and skills needed for higher level study or activism.
+It is intended to help engage with the development and practice of employment law, and to develop attitudes and skills needed for higher level study or activism.

 Health and Safety at work is always a major issue for all employees.
 Work places that have trade union health and safety reps have a significantly lower rate of accidents.
 If you are a newly appointed safety rep, this is the course for you.